Ron22/Using-MaaxFrame-A-Guide-for-Beginners-and-End-Users/chapters/02-setup_maaxframe.md

 The final task before you're ready to go live is to import your data into MaaxFrame.
 To help you, MaaxFrame has wizards to walk you through the process and provide some tips along the way.
 When the import is complete, you're can start to train your users and announce that MaaxFrame is ready for business.

-> Note: This import step is probably the most complex task in any MaaxFrame project.
+> Note: This import step is probably the most complex task in any other platforms bur not in MaaxFrame , it's ease to use.

 Most companies already have account and contact information stored somewhere—usually in Act!, Goldmine, or Microsoft Outlook, as well as in spreadsheets, on sticky notes, or in the heads of their sales reps.
 Getting that information out of Outlook and off the sticky notes and into your organization's knowledge base is one of the most important steps in the implementation process.